inrialearninglab/ai4t/docs/O1-Mooc/module-3-how-does-AI-work/3-1-ai-in-all-its-forms/3-1-2-what-kind-of-ai.en.md

 ---

 # What kind of AI?
-Many classifications of AI types can be found in the literature.
+Many AI types can be found in the literature.
 Let's see what they refer to.

 ## Weak or strong AI?
 - Weak Artificial Intelligence
   This is the artificial intelligence we know today: it is an algorithm that "learns", by adapting its parameters to learning data, and is not endowed with mental and cognitive capacities, but is capable of performing a specific task much more efficiently sometimes than a human being.
 - Strong Artificial Intelligence
   An artificial intelligence that would be capable of copying human aptitudes (learning, understanding, apprehending, reasoning, making decisions, having a conscience, emotions, etc.).
+A so-called "strong" artificial intelligence, which would be able to be autonomous and versatile in unexpected situations, is a scientific objective.
+However, at present, there are results that show that this ideal goal of strong artificial intelligence is technically impossible.
 To date, strong artificial intelligence does not exist, it is a belief.

 ## Symbolic or Numerical Approach?